microsoft/MLOpsPython/docs/getting_started.md

 If you already have an Azure DevOps organization, create a [new project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).

 ## Clone or fork this repository

+To initialize this repository with a custom project name refer [bootstraping doc.](../bootstrap/README.md\bootstrap\README.md)

-Fork this repository within GitHub, or clone it into your Azure DevOps project.
+To learn existing repository simply fork this repository within GitHub, or clone it into your Azure DevOps project.

 ## Create an ARM Service Connection to deploy resources